jolo0201/nodejs-activities/README.md

 ## JSON to Excel

-Convert all JSON Files in the folder to Excel.
-Copy JSON files to JsonSamples folder.
-Output will be saved in ExcelFiles folder.
+Convert all JSON Files from a folder to Excel file.
+Copy JSON files to **JsonSamples** folder.
+Excel files will be saved on **ExcelFiles** folder.

 ### Running the application